What do you want to find?

 The first financial year, as in many jurisdictions, may be extended up to 18 months.
 It is also possible to change the financial year end date.
 Such change is permitted once in 5 years.

-If a UK company does not qualify for an audit exemption, then its financial statements should be checked by an auditor, and a corresponding auditor’s report should be attached to the financial statements.
+If a UK company does not qualify for an audit exemption, its financial statements must undergo an independent review, and an auditor’s report must be attached.
+Utilizing professional audit in London ensures this process complies fully with statutory requirements and maintains the accuracy and integrity of the company’s financial reporting.

 In order to qualify for an audit exemption, the UK company should be a dormant company or a small company within the financial year.
 To be considered a small company, the company should meet two of the following criteria: